Generic Name: chlorhexidine gluconate

 Henry Schein Acclean Chlorhexidine Gluconate 0.12% Oral Rinse, USP

-0.12% chlorhexidine gluconate (CHG) is an oral rinse containing (1,1’-hexamethylene bis [5-(p-chlorphenyl) biguanide]di-D-gluconate) in a base containing water, 11.6% alcohol, glycerin, PEG-40 sorbitan diisostearate, flavor, sodium saccharin and FD&C Blue No. 1.
+Acclean is an oral rinse containing 0.12% chlorhexidine gluconate (1,1’-hexamethylene bis [5-(p-chlorphenyl) biguanide]di-D-gluconate) in a base containing water, 11.6% alcohol, glycerin, PEG-40 sorbitan diisostearate, flavor, sodium saccharin and FD&C Blue No. 1.
 Chlorhexidine gluconate product is a near neutral solution (pH range 5-7).
 Chlorhexidine gluconate is a salt of chlorhexidine and gluconic acid.
 Its chemical structure is:

 Use of chlorhexidine gluconate oral rinse in a six month clinical study did not result in any significant changes in bacterial resistance, overgrowth of potentially opportunistic organisms or other adverse changes in the oral microbial ecosystem.
 Three months after chlorhexidine gluconate oral rinse use was discontinued, the number of bacteria in plaque had returned to baseline levels and resistance of plaque bacteria to chlorhexidine gluconate was equal to that at baseline.